Taylor's Eye Witness Works

-Taylor's Eye Witness Works is an industrial building on Milton Street in the Devonshire Quarter area of Sheffield city centre, South Yorkshire, England.
-The works are a Grade II listed building which since their foundation in 1852 have always specialised in producing kitchen and pocket knives along with various associated products.
-The building is believed to be the only traditional works in Sheffield which still manufactures its original products.
-It stands next to the Beehive Works another listed cutlery works on Milton Street.
+Taylor's Eye Witness Works is a Grade II listed former industrial building on Milton Street in the Devonshire Quarter area of Sheffield city centre, South Yorkshire, England.
+The works specialised in producing kitchen and pocket knives along with various associated products from its construction in 1852 until their vacation in 2018.
+The building was subsequently redeveloped into apartments.
+It stands adjacent to Taylor's Ceylon works on the same site, and the Beehive Works on Milton Street, both also listed cutlery works.